MrHsiehVCS/unit8-pp/README.md

 ## Implementation Hints

-Implementation Order: Start from `isFull`, then `isBoardValid`, then `getWinner`.
+**Implementation Order**: Start from `isFull`, then `isBoardValid`, then `getWinner`.
 For `getWinner`, do detection for horizontal wins first, then vertical, then the diagonals.
+Then, work on the constructors, which will have you thinking about attributes of the class.
+The default constructor, along with the getters should be easy.
+Then do the parameterized constructor.
+Then do `dropPiece`, and `play`.

 `isFull`: as soon as you find one empty spot, the board is NOT full.